 And because all our dogs are raised in prison, they have developed an empathy and responsiveness to humans which we have never seen in any other dogs.
 Our dogs live in prison with “puppy raisers,” who are people who generally feel vulnerable and emotionally fragile.
 Our dogs learn, instinctively, to help people who need them.

-Puppies Behind Bars® pays for all the costs associated with getting a Backup Buddy.
-We will provide a hotel room, transportation, and meals for the fourteen days that we train you, at our facility in upstate NY, to become a team with your new dog.
+Puppies Behind Bars pays for all the costs associated with getting a Backup Buddy®.
+We will provide a hotel room, transportation, and meals for the 14 days that we train you, at a facility in upstate NY, to become a team with your new dog.